FDA finalizes rule expanding availability of abortion pills

 More than half of U.S. abortions are now done with pills rather than surgery, according to the Guttmacher Institute, a research group that supports abortion rights.

-The FDA in 2000 approved mifepristone to terminate pregnancies of up to 10 weeks, when used with a second drug, misoprostol.
+In 2000, the FDA approved mifepristone to terminate pregnancies of up to 10 weeks, when used with a second drug, misoprostol.
 Mifepristone is taken first to dilate the cervix and block the hormone progesterone, which is needed to sustain a pregnancy.
 Misoprostol is taken 24 to 48 hours later, causing the uterus to contract and expel pregnancy tissue.

 Bleeding is a common side effect, though serious complications are very rare.
 The FDA says more than 3.7 million U.S. women have used mifepristone since its approval.